SAP/spartacus-docs/_pages/dev/ssr/server-side-rendering-optimization.md

 The `cacheSize` property can also be used when the `cache` option is set to false.
 This then limits the number of timed-out renders that are kept in a temporary cache, waiting to be served with the next request.

-Recommendation: should be set according to the server's resources (e.g. RAM).
+Recommendation: `cacheSize` should be set according to the server's resources (e.g. RAM).
 It is recommended to set it, regardless if the `cache` option is disabled.

 ### concurrency